USA

 Gesture control.
 A set of sensors for flight safety.
 ActiveTrack 2.0 mode.
 Shooting 4K HDR video.
 4 shooting modes Timelapse and panoramic shooting.
 Can be equipped with DJI Goggles and extra batteries.

-Camera with a mechanical shutter and support for shooting 4K video.
-Long range and "smart" flight modes.
+Camera with mechanical shutter and support for shooting 4K video.
+Long range and smart flight modes.
 Online video broadcast.
-A set of sensors for flight safety.
-Long battery life.
+A set of sensors to ensure flight safety.
+Long autonomy.

 Range of flight18 km